Millicharged Cosmic Rays and Low Recoil Detectors: Results

 All of our constraints depend on the fraction of DM that carries a millicharge, $f_\chi$.
 Constraints from the CMB power spectrum require that mDM compose only a small (sub-percent) fraction of DM \cite{Kovetz:2018zan}.
 A convenient benchmark parameter choice that is ``safe'' from the perspective of CMB constraints is $f_\chi=0.004$ and we adopt this as a benchmark value of $f_\chi$ throughout this section.
 This same parameter choice also ensures that the mDM we consider is not ruled out by constraints on self-interactions in galaxy cluster collisions \cite{robertson2016does}.

 We start by comparing the different XENON1T ionization analyses in \cref{excessstuff} (Left) for $f_\chi=0.004$.
 Much like in Scenario (a), we find that the parameter space capable of producing a 53 event excess in the $S_1$-$S_2$ analysis (plotted in red) results in a slight overpopulation of the $0.5-1$ keV $S_2$ only bin (relative to the 5 events) and a slight under-population of the $0.2-0.5$ keV bin (relative to 22 events).
+Thus, the $S_2$ only and $S_1$-$S_2$ rates are not in strong tension with one another, however a proper comparison will require a detailed distorted wave calculation that is beyond the scope of this work.
 Unlike Scenario (a), the parameter space that is being probed by the $S_2$ only and $S_1$-$S_2$ analyses is hitherto unconstrained parameter space.
-Also shown in gray are terrestrial limits (a combination of constraints from Super-Kamiokande~\cite{Plestid:2020kdm}, LSND~\cite{Magill:2018tbb} and ArgoNeuT~\cite{Acciarri:2019jly}) and the ceiling for virial DM in surface experiments \cite{Emken:2019tni}.
+Also shown in gray are terrestrial limits (a combination of constraints from Super-Kamiokande~\cite{Plestid:2020kdm}, LSND~\cite{Magill:2018tbb}, ArgoNeuT~\cite{Acciarri:2019jly}), recent results from the milliQan demonstrator \cite{Ball:2020dnx}, and the ceiling for virial DM in surface experiments \cite{Emken:2019tni}.

-We find that the parameter space capable of producing a 53 event excess \cite{Aprile:2020tmw} in the $S_1$-$S_2$ analysis does not reproduce the lowest energy bin particularly well as shown in \cref{excessstuff}.
-This inability to reproduce the lowest energy bin's event rate persists for all choices of mDM mass $m_\chi$.
-As mentioned above, we find that the $S_2$ only analyses \cite{Aprile:2019xxb} are slightly over- and under-populated relative to the benchmark rates used for limit setting (5 events in the 0.5-1 keV bin and 22 events in the 0.2-0.5 keV bin).
-This mirrors our findings in Scenario (a), but is in stark contrast with the conclusions of \cite{Bloch:2020uzh}.
-The authors of \cite{Bloch:2020uzh} conclude that the $S_2$ only bins would robustly exclude any explanation of the 53 event excess in the $S_1$-$S_2$ analysis for a light- or massless-mediator.
-Instead the authors require a mediator with mass $m_{Z'} \geq 1$ keV to both suppress the first energy bin of the $S_1$-$S_2$ analysis, and to ensure the $S_2$ only analysis did not rule out the preferred parameter space.
+While the tension with the $S_2$ only analysis is weak, we find that the parameter space capable of producing a 53 event excess \cite{Aprile:2020tmw} in the $S_1$-$S_2$ analysis does not reproduce the lowest energy bin well as shown in \cref{excessstuff}.
+This inability to reproduce the lowest energy bin's event rate persists for all choices of mDM mass $m_\chi$ and charge.
+However, a terrestrial build up of thermalized DM as considered in \cite{Pospelov:2020ktu} could produce monochromatic binding energy release, when binding to Xenon thus explaining this excess.

-We have independently reproduced the quoted tension between $S_2$ only and $S_1$-$S_2$ analyses using the treatment of atomic form factors presented in \cite{Bloch:2020uzh}.
-We find that the predicted overpopulation of $S_2$ only energy bins can be ascribed to the treatment of atomic form-factors and specifically the Fermi/Sommerfeld enhancement factor employed in \cite{Bloch:2020uzh} which dramatically (and unrealistically) enhances the cross section at low energy transfers.
-We have verified that such a treatment fails to reproduce exact results for ionization in the case of atomic hydrogen, and we therefore adopt an approximate scheme inspired by these same exact results (see \cref{atomic}).
-We find, within this approximation, that the $S_2$ only and $S_1$-$S_2$ rates are not in strong tension with one another, however a proper comparison will require a detailed distorted wave calculation that is beyond the scope of this work.